The Short Version

 Part 5 - Tax-Loss Harvesting

-Losing positions can be strategically sold before year-end to lock in capital losses that offset gains in the same tax year.
+The takeaway: sell your losers before year-end to bank losses that cut this year's gains.
 This is one of the most underused tools in Polymarket trading.

 - Selling a losing position at $0.05 creates a current-year loss for tax purposes